Cab Secure Radio: Use

 The driver initialised the CSR with an area code followed by the identification number of the signal in front of the train.
 The radio then automatically sent the stock number of the train (e.g., 455112), to the signalling system.
 The signaller then allocated a train reporting number (e.g., 2M34) to the train.
 This reporting number was used by the signalling equipment to track the progress of the train as it moves through the rail network.

 Each signalling area (or signal panel within a larger signalbox) used a different radio channel corresponding with an area code.
 As the train passed from the jurisdiction of one signaller to another, the CSR in the driver's cab changed channel automatically.
 Lineside signs were provided to inform the driver of where the area code changes.
 Occasionally the radio failed to change channel or lost the signal completely, in which case the driver could enter the code manually.
 Lineside signs indicated the change of the CSR radio channel area.

 Hardware

 CSR cab equipment was either the Stornophone 6000 or a Siemens model.

+Driving cabs were equipped with a radio unit, telephone handset and loudspeaker.

+The signaller was provided with a visual display unit, specialized keyboard with unique function keys, telephone handset and loudspeaker.